Revolutionary War – GFolks that served NEW

 There are strong DNA match connections with the Southerland aka Sutherlin family that originated in Virginia before 1660.
 How I and other Goldens relate to this family is unknown.
 For consistency, am going to refer to this family as Southerland when making general references below.
 These Golden family DNA connections lead to George Sutherland (Normant).

-Notes – Parry/Perry
+Notes – Cobb

 I